karlospn/mytechramblings-site-source-code/content/posts/bootstrap-azure-subscription-and-azure-devops-to-start-deploying-infrastructure.md

 The idea behind this script is that you don't need to touch the Powershell script at all, in case you want to add some extra resources or modify the existing ones modify the ``main.tf`` file.

-The next code snippet show the entirety of the script:
+The next code snippet shows the entirety of the script:
 ```powershell
 Param(
     [Parameter(Mandatory=$True)]